istepaniuk/kubernetes-toy-cluster/README.md

 ## Init the cluster

-It would be a good idea to make a snapshot of your VM before you continue, it is not always easy to just try again if something did not work.
+It is not always easy to just try again if something did not work.
 Other than reverting to a snapshot, this should bring you back to where you started: